 Brocante in Saint Michel

 Antiques and flea markets are a popular attraction in many cities.
 Some people go there to hunt for special bargains to take home and others see it as a way to discover more about the place through the pieces on display.
 Bordeaux is quite rich with Brocantes and Vide Greniers (a local version of a garage sale) and you can find many of them both in the center and the villages around it.
-The most famous one is located in Passage Saint Michel, a hangar that gathers about twenty brocanteurs (second-hand goods dealer) together.
+The most famous one is located in Passage Saint Michel, a hangar that gathers about twenty brocanteurs (second-hand goods dealers) together.
 Just in front of it, on the main square in Saint Michel, you will find the Sunday Brocante with much cheaper items for sale.
 Another neighborhood to visit is Chartrons, with plenty of more expensive Antique boutiques.
 If you want to experience a local and cheaper “flea market” you should attend a Vide Grenier in one of the suburbs or the villages next to Bordeaux.
 To discover when are the next vide greniers taking place check out this site.
+If you decide to go to the Saint Michel district, check out my article about the things to do in Saint Michel.

 If you love walking and nature, this is the perfect place for you.
 There are plenty of beautiful hiking trails to discover in Bordeaux metropole and the towns around it.
 On the way, you will see lakes, rivers, forests, and historical monuments and guess what, it’s all free.
 Take a look at the best hiking trails in and around Bordeaux in my article.